List of iCarly characters: Minor characters

-Harry Joyner (Oliver Muirhead) is Spencer's favorite sculptor who appears in "iHeart Art".
-According to Joyner, he has made a sculpture out of every substance known to man, and when he met Spencer for the first time, he was planning to make a human sculpture.
+Harry Joyner (Oliver Muirhead) is Spencer's idol who influenced his art and appears in "iHeart Art".
+Upon meeting Spencer and his work for the first time, he tells him that he doesn't like his sculptures which depresses Spencer and causes him to give up on his art.
+He later admits that he was jealous of his work, and he and Spencer team up to make a sculpture for the Dentist office he temporarily worked at.

 Amber Tate (Rachel G. Fox) is a spoiled child actress that appears in "iCarly Saves TV", in which she is rude to the iCarly gang.
 She has a small dog who frequently vomits.

 Granddad Shay (Greg Mullavey) is a lawyer and Carly and Spencer's paternal grandfather who lives in Yakima, Washington.
-In his debut episode, "iWanna Stay With Spencer", he tries to take Carly away from Spencer on the grounds that he is not mature or responsible enough to take care of her.
+In his debut episode, "iWanna Stay With Spencer", he tries to take Carly away from him on the grounds that he is not mature or responsible enough to take care of her.

 Col. Steven Shay (David Chisum) is Carly and Spencer's father who is a Colonel in the United States Air Force.
 He has appeared in a few episodes, but has mostly been stationed on a base in Italy.
 In the final episode, Carly left Seattle to stay with him in Italy.

 Amanda "Mandy" Valdez (Aria Wallace) is an obsessed fan of iCarly and only appears in "iAm Your Biggest Fan" and "iWant My Website Back".

-Nora Dershlit (Danielle Morrow) is a psychotic and lonely social outcast who is a crazy fan of iCarly and has no friends.
-She traps the iCarly gang in her home twice throughout the series.

 Griffin (Drew Roy) is a bad boy that Carly dates in "iDate a Bad Boy".
-He steals Spencer's motorcycle, and upon being arrested, Spencer refuses to press charges and takes him under his wing in an attempt to reform him.
+He steals Spencer's motorcycle, and upon being arrested, refuses to press charges and takes him under his wing in an attempt to reform him.
 Carly ends up breaking up with him after learning he collects Pee Wee Babies.

 Sasha Striker (Lorena York) is the world's best Pak-Rat (parody of Pac-Man) player who appeared in "iStage an Intervention".

 Jackson Colt (Terrell Lee) is a top 10 MMA fighter who appears only in "iLook Alike".

-Hazel (Sherry Weston) is an elderly woman that Gibby met while riding down the street on his bike in "iDo".
-She assists him in retrieving a five-dollar bill that he spotted in a tree, but only after Gibby promises her they will get coffee afterwards.
-She helps him get the bill by letting him on her shoulders, but she falls down and Gibby drives off with the bill.
-She is last seen on the ground mumbling "Are we still going to get coffee?".